Kung Fu Nuns: Humanitarian Work

-Bicycle Yatras for Human Trafficking Prevention
+Bicycle yatras for human trafficking prevention

 The Kung Fu Nuns gained international attention in 2016 when they completed a 5000-kilometer round trip bicycle journey – called a yatra ("pilgrimage") – through the Himalayas from Kathmandu, Nepal to Ladakh.
-In each village, they stopped to lead prayer, discuss the importance of environmental sustainability, and promote women’s empowerment in the wake of a 15% increase in human trafficking cases following the April 2015 Nepal earthquake.
+In each village, they stopped to lead prayer, discuss the importance of environmental sustainability, and promote women's empowerment in the wake of a 15% increase in human trafficking cases following the April 2015 Nepal earthquake.
 The nuns – and the Gyalwang Drukpa – received special permission from the Indian government to travel through Kashmir, which was experiencing heightened border tensions at the time.
 In these villages, the nuns preached the value of non-violence, interfaith tolerance, and peace.

-In 2018, the Kung Fu Nuns completed a second bicycle yatra since the uptick in human trafficking after the earthquake, and their fifth in total.
+In 2018, the Kung Fu Nuns completed a second bicycle yatra since the increase in human trafficking after the earthquake, and their fifth in total.
 The route took them 3000 miles from Nepal through South India to Delhi and finally Darjeeling.

 Awards and recognition

 The Drukpa nuns were invited to London in 2012 for Kung Fu demonstrations as part of that year's pre-Olympic celebrations.
 A small team performed kata and stickwork for appreciative audiences.

 In 2017, the Kung Fu Nuns were invited to speak and perform at the Reuters Trust Conference, where they demonstrated their work and spoke about their efforts to achieve gender equality in their home region.

-The Kung Fu Nuns received the Asia Society's Asia Game Changer Award in New York City on October 24, 2019.
+The Kung Fu Nuns received the Asia Society's Asia Game Changer Award in New York City on 24 October 2019.